 - Specific Organizations.
 The map can be viewed only by the organizations that you search for and select from this menu. - [Edit Query].
 Click this button to edit the "seed query" (the initial search that the map creator used to find nodes for the map).
 For more information, see Editing a Query for a Map. - [Add Node].
 Click this button to add another node to the map.
 Nodes can represent Devices, Topology Elements, Applications, Application Components, and Services.
 For more information, see Adding a Node to a Map. - Search.
 Type some or all of a node name in this field to search for specific nodes on the current map.
 Nodes that do not match the search criteria are grayed out in the map.
 Delete the search text to clear the search. - [Selections].
 After you select one or more nodes, you can click this button to show the details of that node or nodes in a Properties pane to the right of the map.
-You can also view any events and neighbors associated with that node.
+If you have more than one node selected, click the down arrow icon to select the node for which you want to view the Properties pane.
+You can view any events and neighbors associated with that node on the Properties pane.
 For more information, see Viewing Node Details.